yeyeye1583/NiTi-Ni-multilayer-film-impact/README.md

    - Per-atom stress and energy calculations
    - Spatial binning for property profiling along shock direction
    - Velocity and temperature distribution analysis

-Note: Large output files (>100MB) are recommended to be stored separately and accessed via provided file manifest.